somberdesign/PythonScripts/ReadSalesCsv/_readme.txt

 NOTE: Series sales stats are at the end of the file

 Styles to apply to Movie List.txt before printing:
   ..
-Format / Page Style / Margins 0.25 each
+Format / Page Style / Page / Margins 0.25 each
   ..
 Format / Columns / 3
   ..
 Format / Columns / Separator Line / Style Dotted
   ..
 Font 8pt (try Bahnschrift Semilight 10pt)